Active Learning Instructional Strategy: Think-Pair-Share

 Think.
 The instructor poses a question related to the content (ideally the question is challenging and requires higher-level thinking skills of analysis, evaluation, or synthesis).
 Students think about the question on their own for a short period of time (usually 1-3 minutes).

 Pair.
-Students partner up with someone seated in close proximity (or small groups online) to discuss their solution to their answer and ask questions of their partner.
+Students partner up with someone seated in close proximity (or small breakout rooms during synchronous meetings) to discuss their solution to their answer and ask questions of their partner.

 Share.
 Students select the partner who will share a summary of what they discussed with a larger group/whole class.
 Students reflect on how the answers presented by others have changed/modified/improved their own original answer and understanding of the concept.